berylliumsec/nebula/README.md

 ```bash
 docker run --gpus all -v "$(pwd)":/app/unified_models -it nebula:latest
 ```

-PIP installation:
+**PIP installation**:

 ```
 pip install nebula
 ```

-To run nebula simpy enter `nebula` in your command line interface.
+To run nebula simply enter `nebula` in your command line interface.

 ## Usage

-There are two primary applications for Nebulla:
+There are two primary applications for Nebula:

 - Functioning as a dedicated search engine.
 - Serving as an AI-driven assistant (currently in beta).